-David notes we cannot begin to fathom what trying to take after Jesus looks like in our own lives; His mission is in a class far above that of our own.
-Jesus sentness is primary and ultimate.
+Matthias notes we cannot begin to fathom what trying to take after Jesus looks like in our own lives.
+His mission is in a class far above that of our own.
+Jesus' sentness is primary and ultimate.
 Our sentness is at best secondary and derivative.

 Christmas is a reminder of the primacy of Jesus as the Sent One.
 As this Advent Season culminates this week with our celebration of Christmas, let us remember the sentness of the Savior whom the shepherds found as a baby wrapped in swaddling cloths and lying in a manger.
 (Luke 2:12 ESV)